-Finding ingredients for a meal before having it prepared for you beneath a star-studded outback sky is an experience for all the senses, writes Julia Carlisle.
+A foraged meal beneath a star-studded Outback sky is an experience for all the senses, writes Julia Carlisle

 For a novice looking out across the endless scrub around Alice Springs, a feast doesn't look promising.
 It's where a true-blue bush-tucker bloke comes in handy.
 His name is Bob Taylor and he knows his game.